Guderian2nd/TrueHistoryAI/AI Rules.md

 IF RemainingGold is RemainGoldLow THEN NeedPioneer is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedPioneer is VeryLow If NeedCity is High THEN BuildCityCenter is High
-If NeedCity is Me THEN BuildCityCenter is High
+If NeedCity is Medium THEN BuildCityCenter is High
 If NeedCity is High THEN BuildCityCenter is High
 If NeedPioneer is High THEN BuildPioneer is High